Nobody likes vet visits. Not the pets being treated, nor the owners who pay. Luckily, there are ways to avoid costly vet bills.

 Spend a little today to save a lot tomorrow.
 Pet insurance is always a good idea.
-Be sure to shop around, carefully read any product disclosure statements and double-check on details such as excess and waiting periods to avoid any nasty surprises.
+Be sure to shop around, carefully read any product disclosure statements, and double-check on details such as excess and waiting periods to avoid any nasty surprises.

-You can wash your pet at home or hire a professional to do it for you.
-What really matters is that you train your pet from a young age so that it gets used to the nail trims, coat clips, ear and paw inspections needed to get them squeaky clean.
+You can bathe your pet at home or hire a professional to do it for you.
+What really matters is that you train your pet from a young age so that it gets used to the nail trims, coat clips, and ear and paw inspections needed to get them squeaky clean.
 Regular care can help you avoid expensive cleaning or treatments.

-Get your furry friend spayed, neutered and vaccinated to prevent serious illness and disease.
-These are must-do’s in improving your pet’s health, behavior and lifespan.
+Get your furry friend spayed, neutered, and vaccinated to prevent serious illness and disease.
+These are must-do’s in improving your pet’s health, behavior, and lifespan.

 Like humans, your pet’s health is directly linked to its nutrition.
-Try making your own healthy pet food: a weekly cook-up of meat, vegetables and grains means high-quality food at a much cheaper price.
+Try making your own healthy pet food: a weekly cook-up of meat, vegetables, and grains means high-quality food at a much cheaper price.
 Always give them plenty of water (especially in summer) and be careful not to overfeed.
 Obesity in pets is a costly problem you’d like to avoid.

-Pets need regular exercise to maintain a healthy weight and prevent weight-related complications such as diabetes.
+Pets need regular exercise and playtime to maintain a healthy weight and prevent weight-related complications such as diabetes.
 Make sure your pet has enough run-around time.
 For dogs, regular walks are vital to keeping your dog (and you) healthy.